dylan-foundry/dylanfoundry.org/content/2015-01-reworking-testworks-specs.rst

 Instead, we will have to generate code for classes that is a little bit different from the other test types.
-Unfortunately, this code won't be able to have as have as much error checking at compile time.
+Unfortunately, this code won't be able to have as much error checking at compile time.

 *Explain it more?*